Why Choose an Online Master’s in Legal Studies?

 12. Northeastern University

 Northeastern University offers a Master of Legal Studies that is made up of 30 credit hours.
-The students in this program may also participate in Northeastern’s Experiential Network.
-NEN gives students six weeks to focus on, and solve, a real-world case.
+Students in Northeastern’s Master of Legal Studies program choose from five concentrations tailored to meet employer demand: Business Law, Health Law, Human Resources Law, Intellectual Property Law and Public Law and Policy.
+The students in this program may also participate in Northeastern’s Experiential Network (XN), which gives students six weeks to focus on and solve a real-world case.

 - Enrollment: 22,207